-Editor’s note: if you intend to make some T-shirts with a felt pen, make sure to buy the right t-shirt markers at least!
+Editor’s note: if you intend to make some T-shirts with a felt pen, make sure to buy the right shirt markers at least!

-In the end, this idea was not so great and the t-shirt was unsuccessfully unsold and (thankfully) nobody decided to reprint them.
+In the end, this idea was not so high, and the tee was unsuccessfully unsold and (thankfully) nobody decided to reprint them.

-5) Soccer T-shirts (Band: Spunk / Year: 2001 / sold Shirts: all those that I had, I think they have been a dozen)
+5) Soccer DIY Shirts (Band: Spunk / Year: 2001 / sold Shirts: all those that I had, I think they have been a dozen)

 The t-shirts were awful, but for some reason unknown to us, we sold them all.

-I watched a tutorial on youtube how to make t-shirts with the ‘tie dye effect“, it applied to me and the result was not so bad at the end!
-So I used a stencil to write the band name on the front with a dedicated t-shirts spray and unexpectedly the result was so awesome.
+I watched a tutorial on youtube how to make t-shirts with the ‘tie dye effect“, it applied to me, and the result was not so bad at the end!

 7) Homemade silk-screen T-Shirt (Band: Spunk / Year: 1999 / sold Shirts: over 100)